Electronic warfare: History

-In December 2010, the Russian army received their first land-based Army operated multifunctional electronic warfare system known as Borisoglebsk 2 developed by Sozvezdie.
+In December 2010, the Russian Army deployed their first land-based multifunctional electronic warfare system known as Borisoglebsk 2, developed by Sozvezdie.
 Development of the system started in 2004 and evaluation testing successfully completed in December 2010.
-The Borisoglebsk-2 brings four different types of jamming stations into a single system with a single control console, helping the operator make battlefield decisions within seconds.
+The Borisoglebsk-2 uses four different types of jamming stations on a single system.
 The Borisoglebsk-2 system is mounted on nine MT-LB armored vehicles and is intended to suppress mobile satellite communications and satellite-based navigation signals.
 This EW system is developed to conduct electronic reconnaissance and suppression of radio-frequency sources.
-Newspaper, Svenska Dagbladet, said its initial usage caused concern within NATO.
+In August 2015, the Swedish newspaper Svenska Dagbladet said its initial usage caused concern within NATO.
 A Russian blog described Borisoglebsk-2 thus:

 During the first two days of the 2022 Russian invasion of Ukraine, Russian EW disrupted Ukraine's air defense radars and communications, severely disrupting Ukrainian ground-based air defense systems.
-Russian jamming was so effective in fact that it interfered with their own communications, so efforts were scaled back.
-This led to Ukrainian SAMs regaining much of their effectiveness, and they began inflicting significant losses on Russian aircraft by the start of March.
-Rapid Russian advances at the start of the war prevented EW troops from properly supporting them, but they had deployed extensive jamming infrastructure by late March and April.
-EW complexes were set up in the Donbas in concentrations of up to 10 complexes per 13 mi of frontage.
+Russian jamming was so effective it interfered with their own communications, so efforts were scaled back.
+This led to Ukrainian SAMs regaining much of their effectiveness, which began inflicting significant losses on Russian aircraft by the start of March 2022.
+Rapid Russian advances at the start of the war prevented EW troops from properly supporting the advancing troops, but by late March and April 2022, extensive jamming infrastructure had been deployed.
+EW complexes were set up in Donbas in concentrations of up to 10 complexes per 13 mi of frontage.
 Electronic suppression of GPS and radio signals caused heavy losses of Ukrainian UAVs, depriving them of intelligence and precise artillery fire spotting.
 Small quadcopters had an average life expectancy of around three flights, and larger fixed-wing UAVs like the Bayraktar TB2 had a life expectancy of about six flights.
-By summer 2022, only some one-third of Ukrainian UAV missions could be said to have been successful, and EW had contributed to Ukraine losing 90% of the thousands of drones it had at the beginning of the invasion.
+By summer 2022, only some one-third of Ukrainian UAV missions could be said to have been successful, as EW had contributed to Ukraine losing 90% of the thousands of drones it had at the beginning of the invasion.